abeldekat/nvim_pde/README.md

 Using [mini.surround].
 Suggested keys: `sa sd sr sf sF sh sn`

-In previous versions, The "s" was already used by leap.nvim.
+In previous versions, the "s" was already used by leap.nvim.
 Solution: Use the `m` key in combination with `asdf`, adjacent keys on a qwerty keyboard.
 Key `ms` is a mnemonic for `surround substitute`, performing a surround replace.

 _Operators_: